Childhood Hearing Screening

 Hearing screenings during childhood are vital for early identification and management of hearing loss.
 “Failure to detect congenital or acquired hearing loss in children may result in lifelong deficits in speech and language acquisition, poor academic performance, personal-social maladjustments, and emotional difficulties” (Harlor et al., 2009, p.
 1253).
 Any level of hearing loss may impact a student’s access to auditory-based classroom instruction.
 Educationally significant hearing loss can be unilateral, bilateral, minimal in degree, high frequency, or long-standing conductive.
 See the ASHA Practice Portal page on Hearing Loss in Children for more information.

-Other relevant ASHA Practice Portal pages include Central Auditory Processing Disorder, Counseling For Professional Service Delivery, Cultural Responsiveness, and Documentation in Schools.
+Other relevant ASHA Practice Portal pages include Central Auditory Processing Disorder, Counseling in Audiology and Speech-Language Pathology, Cultural Responsiveness, and Documentation in Schools.

 Roles and Responsibilities of Audiologists